WB reallocates Pakistan Rs24.27b to buy vaccines

 Some 49,798 tests were conducted across the country on Monday, including 13,107 in Sindh, 19,752 in Punjab, 9,116 in Khyber Pakhtunkhwa (KP), 3,492 in Islamabad Capital Territory (ICT), 2,825 in Balochistan, 936 in GB, and 570 in AJK.

-Around 944,375 people have recovered from the disease so far across Pakistan making it a significant count with over 90 percent recovery rate.
+Around 944,375 people have recovered from the disease so far across Pakistan making it a significant count with over 90 percent recovery ratio.

 Since the pandemic broke out, a total of 1,043,277 cases have been detected that also included the perished, recovered and under treatment COVID-19 patients so far, including AJK 25,034, Balochistan 30,627, GB 8,318, ICT 88,344, KP 145,306, Punjab 358,387 and Sindh 387,261.